bandeep2000/terraform-ec2/README.md

    * accessing the S3 bucket
    * Dynamodb for terraform lock
 4.    **Update backend.tf with S3 Bucket and Dynamodb**:  Update backend.tf with your S3 bucket and dynamodb details.
     Note: This project assumes you have  created S3 bucket and dynamo db table
+5. **Update terraform.tfvars file with your key name**: Update terraform.tfvars file with you

 ## Getting Started